Active Transportation and Micromobility

 Infrastructure Development

 Active transportation requires a dedicated network of sidewalks, bike lanes, bike paths, overpasses, crosswalks, and bike racks to ensure people can get where they need to go safely and efficiently.
-Corporate decision makers and transportation planners can support active transportation by developing infrastructure that can support users' safety and convenience including dedicated and separated bike lanes, facility upgrades (e.g., secure bike lockers on site), and sufficient lighting along routes for evening riders.
-Employers can provide bike racks, locker rooms or showers, and bicycle maintenance facilities to make it easier for employees to commute by active transportation.
+Transportation planners and Public Works can support active transportation by developing infrastructure that can support users' safety and convenience including dedicated and protected bike lanes and sufficient lighting along routes for evening riders.
+Employers can provide building upgrades like bike racks, locker rooms, or showers, and bicycle maintenance facilities to make it easier for employees to commute by active transportation.
 Additionally, cycling infrastructure can make cities more equitable because it can be a lower cost mode of transportation available to a broader range of residents.
 Analysis from CityLab showed that while all income categories have bike commuters, bike-riding skews toward lower-income households on average.

 The Big Jump Project is helping 10 U.S. cities each year to improve their bicycling infrastructure and boost ridership by building biking networks and conducting outreach to encourage people to ride more.

-To help improve the safety of pedestrians and cyclists, state and local jurisdictions have enacted a number of local laws.
-An example would be the safe passing law developed by the League of American Bicyclists.
-Bicycle advocacy groups including the League of American Bicyclists and PeopleForBikes PlacesForBikes program promote policies and infrastructure development to encourage safety for users of these active modes.
-And government organizations like Metro in Portland, Oregon, are developing regional active transportation networks to make it easier to walk, ride a bike, and access transit through stronger pedestrian and bicycle policies.
+To help improve the safety of pedestrians and cyclists, state and local jurisdictions have enacted several local laws.
+Two common examples are safe passing laws and vulnerable road user laws.
+Bicycle advocacy groups including the League of American Bicyclists and PeopleForBikes promote policies and infrastructure development to encourage safety for users of these active modes.
+And government organizations like Metro in Portland, Oregon are developing regional active transportation networks to make it easier to walk, ride a bike, and access transit through stronger pedestrian and bicycle policies.

 Shared Micromobility Programs